H4nsie/dadep/README.md

 # dadep
 The DAY AHEAD DAILY (and hourly) ENERGY PRICES for Domoticz

 A small dzVents script for Domoticz for counting your electricity use (in Euro's) during the day.
+Use with 'Dynamic' provider prices (electric hourly, gas daily (6-6h)).
+Prices are obtained directly from Entso-E and EEX.

 **Cost counters are updated every 5 min.
 Watch your realtime electricity, gas and water costs!**